When to Replace Cycling Shoes? 3 Signs to Watch Out for

 Every cyclist asked this question at least once.
 The answer may seem obvious, and it kind of is, but if your budget is tight, you may be tempted to wear your cycling shoes as long as possible.

 There is nothing wrong with that.
-I wore my first cycling shoes for more than four years – but honestly, they looked terrible.
+I wore my first cycling shoes for over four years, but they honestly looked terrible (you will find their picture below).
+You shouldn’t forget that your safety and comfort are no less important.

 So, when should you replace your cycling shoes?

-You also learn valuable tips on maintaining your cycling shoes to last longer and much more.
+Continue reading because below, I share valuable tips on maintaining your cycling shoes to last longer and much more.

 When to Replace Cycling Shoes?